 - Easter in France is the second-most lucrative period for chocolate makers, accounting for 3.9% of annual chocolate sales (Christmas ranks first with 8.5% of sales).

 - 14,748 tonnes of chocolate were sold at Easter.
 This is about the same as in 2012 (14,700) but less than in 2015 (15,200).

-- Over the whole year, 58% of sales by volume were made in hypermarkets where chocolate is sold at an average of €31 per kg, half as much as in bakeries.
-37% of sales were also made in supermarkets and 5% in convenience stores.
+- Over the year, 58% of sales by volume were made in hypermarkets where chocolate is sold at an average of €31 per kg, half as much as in bakeries.
+37% of sales were made in supermarkets and 5% in convenience stores.

 The consumption of chocolate in France

-- The average consumption of chocolate in France amounts to 7.3 kg per year and per inhabitant.
+- The average consumption of chocolate in France amounts to 7.3 kg per year per inhabitant.

 - This makes the French the sixth-largest consumer of chocolate in the world.

 - The Germans remain in first place with an average per capita consumption of 11.1 kg, ahead of Switzerland (9.7), Estonia (8.8) and the United Kingdom (8.1).

 - The chocolate-making profession represents nearly 120 companies in France, 90% of which are SMEs and 30,000 direct jobs (including 15,850 in industrial production).

-- The average basket for a French person last year was 19.31 euros for a volume of 1.041kg of chocolate.
+- Last year, the average basket for a French person was 19.31 euros for a volume of 1.041kg of chocolate.

 The favourite Easter chocolate of the French

 - The French people have voted in favour of chocolate moulding (with sales reaching 4542 tonnes and €102 million) ahead of small chocolate eggs (3451 tonnes, €53,4 million) and chocolate-based confectionery (2825 tonnes, €51 million).

-- Nevertheless, chocolate eggs are still popular as Easter approaches, the only time of the year when they sell more than traditional chicken eggs, according to Nielsen.
+- Nevertheless, according to Nielsen, chocolate eggs are still popular as Easter approaches, the only time of the year when they sell more than traditional chicken eggs.